-17. On the further side of the Dry Bridge sits a building with an unusual corner door.
+17. On the further side of the Dry Bridge at 29 Stowe Street sets a building with an unusual corner door.
 A great many commercial enterprises have been located here, including a fruit market operated by an accordion-playing proprietor who entertained all of Stowe Street with his music.
+In the late 1930's Mid-State Alleys, a popular candle pin bowling alley and entertainment center, was added to the back of the building.

-18. MINARD'S BLOCK, now the Masonic Lodge Hall and Stowe Street Emporium at 23 Stowe Street, was built in 1894.
+18. MINARD'S BLOCK, now the Masonic Lodge Hall at 23 Stowe Street, was built in 1894.
 It has a two-story, three-bay facade of running bond brick with brick corner pilasters.
-In the 1930s and 40s this building housed the second movie theater in town, complete with the Prescott sisters dispensing goodies at the curb from their brightly colored popcorn machine.
+In the 1930s and 40s this building housed the second movie theater in town, complete with the the second movie theater in town, complete with the Prescott sisters dispensing goodies at the curb from their brightly colored popcorn machine.
 Although alterations have been made over the years, it continues to shine as a grand old building.